-This information circular is furnished in connection with the solicitation of proxies for use at the annual meeting of the shareholders of Baytex Energy Corp. to be held at 3:00 p.m.
-(Calgary time) on Thursday, May 9, 2024 and at any adjournment(s) or postponements(s) thereof.
+This information circular is furnished in connection with the solicitation of proxies for use at the annual and special meeting of the shareholders of Baytex Energy Corp. to be held at 3:00 p.m.
+(Calgary time) on Monday, May 5, 2025 and at any adjournment(s) or postponements(s) thereof.

-Forms of proxy must be deposited with Odyssey Trust Company by mail or courier at 1230, 300 - 5th Avenue SW, Calgary, Alberta T2P 3C4 Attention: Proxy Department or by fax to Fax: 1-800-517-4553 not less than 48 hours (excluding Saturdays, Sundays and statutory holidays in the Province of Alberta) before the time for holding the meeting or any adjournment(s) or postponement(s) thereof.
-Registered shareholders may also vote via the internet at https://login.odysseytrust.com/pxlogin.
+Forms of proxy must be deposited with Odyssey Trust Company by mail or courier at Trader's Bank Building, 702-67 Yonge Street, Toronto, Ontario M5E 1J8 Attention: Proxy Department or by fax to Fax: 1-800-517-4553 not less than 48 hours (excluding Saturdays, Sundays and statutory holidays in the Province of Alberta) before the time for holding the meeting or any adjournment(s) or postponement(s) thereof.
+Registered shareholders may also vote via the internet at https://vote.odysseytrust.com.
 A vote submitted via the internet must be received at least 48 hours (excluding Saturdays, Sundays and statutory holidays in the Province of Alberta) prior to the time of the meeting or any adjournment(s) or postponement(s) thereof.
 Shareholders can also appoint a proxyholder to attend and vote at the meeting on the shareholder's behalf and to convey a shareholder's voting instructions.

-Only shareholders of record at the close of business on March 25, 2024 will be entitled to vote at the meeting, unless that shareholder has transferred any shares subsequent to that date and the transferee shareholder, not later than ten days before the meeting, establishes ownership of the shares and demands that the transferee's name be included on the list of shareholders entitled to vote at the meeting.
+Only shareholders of record at the close of business on March 21, 2025 will be entitled to vote at the meeting, unless that shareholder has transferred any shares subsequent to that date and the transferee shareholder, not later than ten days before the meeting, establishes ownership of the shares and demands that the transferee's name be included on the list of shareholders entitled to vote at the meeting.